inasafe/inasafe-doc/docs/source/training/socialisation/functionality_datasets.rst

 .......

 :Name:  Maumere Tsunami
-:InaSAFE:  A tsunami in maumere (Mw 8.1)
+:InaSAFE:  A tsunami in Maumere (Mw 8.1)
 :Source: |AIFDR|, |GoA| and Badan Geologi
 :Licence: `Creative Commons by Attribution (CCbyA) <http://creativecommons.org/>`_
 :Coverage: Maumere, Flores
-:About: In September 2011 the Indonesian government held a national exercise
+:About: In September 2011, the Indonesian government held a national exercise
     in Maumere, Flores. |AIFDR| and |GoA| assisted Badan Geology in developing a tsunami model for Maumere based on an Mw 8.1 earthquake.
 The Tsunami was modelled using open source software called ANUGA and elevation data